Re: 2000: Chinese Whispers

 CD Mk.
 2

-It was probably at this point when the band moved to Village Recording Studios in Western LA.
+The band moved to Village Recording Studios in Western LA.
 The studio team would also be revamped with Pro Tools engineer Eric Caudieux (and, presumably, new main engineer Caram Costanzo).

 "Eric Caudieux, our rhythm guitarist/keyboardist, had an offer to produce Guns'n'Roses, and we wouldn't let him turn it down!"
 (Joe Satriani, 08/11/00)